-Another mutation related to the APC gene is the desmoid tumour.
-Desmoid tumours are rare and benign growths that arise in the connective tissues responsible for providing strength and flexibility to body structure.
+Another mutation related to the APC gene is a desmoid tumour.
+Desmoid tumours are rare and benign growths that arise in the connective tissues responsible for providing strength and flexibility to the body structure.

 Patients with FAP are asymptomatic till the development of cancer.
 Most of the patients present with a family history of colorectal cancer.
 Other symptoms noticed could be haematocazia, abdominal pain and diarrhoea.

 Additional imaging to look for other anomalies:

 Genetic testing : gene sequencing, in vitro protein synthesis assay, linkage testing